hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   ./bos-toolbox.exe uninstall --batch listOfMiners.csv

-This command will uninstall Braiins OS+ from the miners, that are specified in the *listOfMiners.csv* file and install a default stock firmware (Antminer-S9-all-201812051512-autofreq-user-Update2UBI-NF.tar.gz).
+This command will uninstall Braiins OS+ from the miners that are specified in the *listOfMiners.csv* file and install a default stock firmware (Antminer-S9-all-201812051512-autofreq-user-Update2UBI-NF.tar.gz).

 .. _bosbox_configure:
 ===========================================
-Configure Braiins OS+ using Braiins OS+ Box
+Configure Braiins OS+ using BOS+ Toolbox
 ===========================================

-  * Download the **Braiins OS+ Box** from our `website <https://braiins-os.com/>`_.
+  * Download the **BOS+ Toolbox** from our `website <https://braiins-os.com/>`_.
   * Create a new text file, change the ".txt" ending to ".csv" and insert the IP addresses on which you want execute the commands.
 Put that file in the directory where the BOS+ Toolbox is located.
   * Once you have downloaded BOS+ Toolbox, open your command-line interpreter (e.g. CMD for Windows, Terminal for Ubuntu, etc.) and use the following commands: